CIRA-FM

-CIRA-FM is a French language Canadian radio station located in Montreal, Quebec.
+CIRA-FM is a French language radio station located in Montreal, Quebec, Canada.
 Its studios are located at 5000 d'Iberville street in the Plateau Mont-Royal district of Montreal.

 It broadcasts on 91.3 MHz with an effective radiated power of 36,200 watts (class C1) using an omnidirectional antenna located atop Mount Royal.
 Radio Ville-Marie now stylized as Radio VM received CRTC approval in 1994 to operate a new religious French-language FM radio programming at Montreal.

 This radio station is Catholic and has a religious broadcasting format.
 Since its inception in 1995 it identifies itself as "Radio Ville-Marie".
 CIRA-FM is not a commercial broadcaster and as such does not carry paid advertising.

 Transmitters

 In addition to the Montreal station on 91.3 FM, CIRA-FM also broadcasts on the following frequencies: